-In the following list, we have gathered some of the most popular Linux distributions.
+In the following list, we have gathered some of the most popular Linux distributions and some growing distros too.
 GNU/Linux operating systems are Unix-like and open source, and based on the Linux kernel.
 Among the long list of Linux distributions, there are a number of distros that clearly stand out among the others — in terms of number of users, community, features, etc. Discover some details about some of the top Linux distributions.

 Ubuntu License: GPL and other licenses.